devethanm/redvoice/README.md

 # voice
-iMessage interface used for sending advanced messages.
+iMessage interface used for sending creative messages.

 ---
 **USEFUL RESOURCES**